 - For example, if a panel is not installed according to the specified dimensions of the structure, it could generate oil canning

-- Contractors should always follow industry standard installation details
+- Contractors should always follow industry-standard manufacturer installation details

 Luckily there are ways to reduce the likelihood of oil canning, some of which include:

 - Using a rib roller profile to break up the amount of flat space on a panel